alissiawells/book-resources/README.md

 #### 3. Python Forensics

-#### 4. Beam - a book about Erlang's concurrency model, showing the concept of
+#### 4. BEAM - a book about Erlang' concurrency model, showing the concept of
 #### asynchronous messages, different from the one choosen by Guido for Python